DivergentClouds/tundra/readme.txt

 Notes
 -----
 - addresses 0xfff0 and above are reserved for mmio and may not be executed
+- reading/writing to address 0xffef will access a byte that is not otherwise addressable as the upper byte
 - attempting to read/write memory in and above the mmio range via storage access is a no-op
 - attempting to read undefined storage will read 0